json0388/ELEC-1005-Assignment2-Group14/README.md

-Version2.0.2
+Version2.0.3

--The discussion function has been initialized
+-The Current Project function has been initialized
--The text part has been completed
+-The work bar function has been completed

 Version1.2.1